What does pending In-Network contract mean?

 A refraction is the “better 1 or 2” test done during your exam to measure your eyes for a corrective lens prescription.
-CMS (the government) ruled that refractions are considered a noncovered service, meaning that doctors must charge for them.
-Our fee for a glasses refraction is $55 and for contact lenses is $90.
+CMS (Medicare) ruled that a refraction is considered part of “routine care” and therefore is a noncovered service.
+This means that doctors must charge for refractions.
+Our fee for a glasses refraction is $55 and for contact lenses is $110.

 Should I wear my glasses or contact lenses to my appointment?

 If you are coming for a refractive surgery screening or cataract surgery evaluation, please try to stay out of your lenses and wear your glasses for 1 week prior to your exam.
 Otherwise, you can feel free to wear glasses or contact lenses to your visit.
 Please remember to bring a case and solution for contact lens storage as you will be asked to remove your lenses temporarily during your visit.

 How do I obtain a refill my medication?

 Call the office (941-499-1570) during business hours about any medication needs.
 After hours calls about medications are reserved for surgical care patients and emergencies.